nlybe/Elgg-News/README.md

     'photo_class' => '',        // set a custom class on news photo
 ));
 ```

+You can see an example about how to customize this view at **amapnews/views/default/resources/amapnews/custom_list_view.php**.
+This view will be accessible at http://www.example.com/news/custom_list

 Especially about photo size, you can use any of the predefined photo size, which are:
 ```php